surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 <br/>
 <br/>

-## Installing Surge
+## Installing or building Surge XT
 *Audio Units, AU is a trademark of Apple Computer, Inc
 VST is a trademark of Steinberg Media Technologies GmbH*

-Surge's installer is available at [https://surge-synthesizer.github.io](https://surge-synthesizer.github.io).
+Surge XT's installer is available at [https://surge-synthesizer.github.io](https://surge-synthesizer.github.io).

 ### Windows

-On the Windows platform, Surge is delivered as both a 32 or 64-bit VST3 plug-in instrument.
+On the Windows platform, Surge XT is delivered as both a 32 or 64-bit VST3 plug-in instrument.

-The filename for the VST3 is `Surge.vst3`.
+The filename for the VST3 is `Surge XT.vst3`.

 System Requirements: